carbon-language/carbon-lang/docs/design/generics/details.md

 impl forall [T:! type] Pair(T, T) as Foo(T) { ... }
 ```

-You may also define the `impl` inline, but it may not be combined with the
+As before, you may also define the `impl` inline, but it may not be combined
-`extend` keyword:
+with the `extend` keyword:

 ```
 class Pair(T:! type, U:! type) {